About The Team

 Daniel received Bachelors of Science degrees in Aeronautical and Mechanical Engineering from the University of California, Davis.
 He performed experimental research into the dynamic stability for an Earth re-entry capsule at The von Karman Institute for Fluid Dynamics in Brussels, and completed two years of graduate studies at the University of California, Davis.

-Neil has over a decade of direct experience in unmanned aerial vehicle (UAV) design and test, with particular focus in systems engineering, modeling and simulation, and wind tunnel testing.
+Neil has over a decade of direct experience in unmanned aircraft design and test, with particular focus in systems engineering, modeling and simulation, and mechanical design.
 Immediately prior to co-founding Vanilla Aircraft, Neil served as the Project Engineer and Propulsion IPT Lead of a turbine/electric-hybrid UAV development program which completed first flight in 2009.

 Neil received a Bachelors of Science degree in Mechanical and Aerospace Engineering from Cornell University in 2003 and a Masters of Engineering in Mechanical Engineering from Cornell University in 2004.

-Prior to co-founding Vanilla Aircraft, Jeremy served as an assembly, integration and test technician, and then as an integration and test engineer, on several unmanned aircraft development programs.
-Jeremy is experienced in the FAA unmanned aircraft system (UAS) certification process, including designing for compliance with certification requirements, and has flight time on FAA-certified UAS in the national airspace.
+Jeremy is lead for flight operations, program management and finance at Vanilla Aircraft.
+Prior to co-founding Vanilla Aircraft, Jeremy served as an assembly, integration and test engineer on several advanced unmanned aircraft development programs, and has flight time on multiple FAA-approved UAS in the national airspace.

 Jeremy received a Bachelors of Arts degree in Economics from the University of California, Davis in 2005, and received his FAA private pilot certificate in 2008.